 The InnovFin Infectious Diseases Finance Facility (IDFF) provides financial products ranging from standard debt to equity-type financing for amounts typically between EUR 7.5 million and EUR 75 million, to innovative players active in developing innovative vaccines, drugs, medical and diagnostic devices or novel research infrastructures for combatting infectious diseases.
 Project costs may include clinical trial costs, set-up of commercialisation such as market access, development of prototypes or industrial roll-out of novel equipment, pre-clinical R&D costs and working capital requirement.
 The product is being made available directly through the European Investment Bank.
 Further details are available here.

 The Enterprise Europe Network has set up a new European cooperation platform.
 Companies, research institutions, healthcare organizations and governments are invited to benefit from this online marketplace and have the opportunity to share information on their products, services, projects and initiatives as regards COVID-19.
+Further details are provided here.

 The platform provides information about funding opportunities at EU and national level.
 It also offers information about Horizon 2020 call deadline extensions, newsly funded projects, FAQs and useful links.
 The ERA corona platform is one of the 10 priorities of the European Commission and national ministries agreed on the first ERAvsCorona action plan.
+Click here to go to the ERA corona platform

 - Please click here for a broad overview on the coronavirus response at the EU level and read the European Commission’s information.